REB: Reducing Biases in Representation for Industrial Anomaly Detection: Related Works

 \subsection{Synthetic Defect-based Methods}

 Using pre-trained CNNs is not ideal for ignoring the domain bias between natural-scene and industrial images.
 Thus, many researchers proposed designing proxy tasks using self-supervised learning (SSL)~\cite{jaiswal2020survey} to reduce domain bias, which learns features from unlabeled images and then applies them to relevant visual tasks.
-Synthetic defect-based methods~\cite{tayeh2020distance,li2020superpixel,tan2020detecting,li2021cutpaste,zavrtanik2021draem} are the most common proxy tasks for anomaly detection.
-The most straightforward technique ~\cite{tayeh2020distance,li2020superpixel} is to randomly remove arbitrary-size regions in normal images and fill them with fixed pixel values.
+Synthetic defect-based methods~\cite{li2021cutpaste,zavrtanik2021draem,tayeh2020distance,li2020superpixel,tan2020detecting} that use image editing to generate synthetic defect samples are the most common proxy tasks for anomaly detection.
+Image editing is a commonly used data augmentation technique in supervised tasks~\cite{devries2017improved,zhang2017mixup}.
+The most straightforward technique~\cite{tayeh2020distance,li2020superpixel} is to randomly remove arbitrary-size regions in normal images and fill them with fixed pixel values.
 However, these methods generate unsatisfactory imitations of natural defects and lead to a biased model with a low generalization.
 There are two categories of improved techniques.
 The first category is increasing the training difficulty~\cite{tan2020detecting,li2021cutpaste,zavrtanik2021reconstruction,yan2021learning}.
 Zavrtanik, et al.~\cite{zavrtanik2021reconstruction} and Yan, et al.~\cite{yan2021learning} tried to remove a significant percentage of regions in the training process, which reduces the information redundancy in the image and increases the difficulty of the reconstruction task.
 So they obtained better anomaly detection performances.
 In addition, Tan, et al.~\cite{tan2020detecting} first proposed taking image patches sampled from another image in the same dataset as defects.
 Similarly, Li, et al.~\cite{li2021cutpaste} proposed an SSL method named Cutpaste, which crops the region on the original defect-free image and then pastes it onto another one to generate a new defective sample.
 These methods consider normal foreign patches as defects and increase the difficulty of learning tasks and achieve better feature representation.
-The other category tries to generate more realistic defects.
-Theoretically, the more realistic the synthetic defects are, the smaller the domain bias will be.
-Hence, some methods practically adopted different defect distributions, sizes, brightness, and shapes, then fused them to generate a more realistic defective sample \cite{zavrtanik2021draem} \cite{schluter2022natural}.
+The other category tries to generate more diverse defects.
+Theoretically, the more diverse the synthetic defects are, the smaller the domain bias will be.
+Hence, some methods practically adopted different defect distributions, sizes, brightness, and shapes, then fused them to generate more diverse defective samples \cite{zavrtanik2021draem} \cite{schluter2022natural}.
 For example, Zavrtanik, et al.~\cite{zavrtanik2021draem} cropped regions from various texture images of public datasets as defective fills to obtain more realistic defects.
 Schlüter, et al.~\cite{schluter2022natural} proposed a Poisson fusion method that addresses the apparent defect margin discontinuity caused by pasting part of one image onto another.
-Inspired by these methods, the proposed DefectMaker defines a defect as a fusing of its fill, shape, and blending into to image background to increase the training difficulty and generate more realistic synthetic defects for better representation.
-In addition, DefectMaker first introduce the Bézier curve to generate diverse defect shapes and use saliency model to guide the defect location to generate realistic defects.\\
+Inspired by these methods, the proposed DefectMaker defines a defect as a fusing of its fill, shape, and blending into to image background to increase the training difficulty and generate more reasonable synthetic defects for better representation.
+In addition, DefectMaker first introduces the Bézier curve to generate diverse defect shapes and uses the saliency model to guide the defect location to generate reasonable defects.\\